 Our distributed manufacturing model allows us to focus our efforts on the design of ECV models and related technologies while outsourcing various portions of the manufacturing, assembly and marketing of our vehicles to qualified third parties, allowing the Company to operate with lower capital investment than traditional vertically integrated automotive companies.
 We outsource the vast majority of the marketing of our vehicles to third parties that refer to as our "channel partners."
 For the last several years, we relied substantially on private label channel partners to assemble the Metro® from vehicle kits that we manufactured in our facilities.
-With the introduction of our new ECV models, we have begun the process of shifting the manufacturing of our vehicle kits and in some cases fully assembled vehicles to third party OEM manufacturing partners and, in the case of vehicle kits, assembling in our own facilities in North America and Europe.
-Our relationships with such third parties, our "manufacturing partners," have allowed us to forego expensive capital investments in our own facilities and operate within our historic working capital limitations.
+With the introduction of our new ECV models, we have begun the process of shifting the manufacturing of our vehicle kits and in some cases fully assembled vehicles to third parties, our "manufacturing partners," have allowed us to forego expensive capital investments in our own facilities and operate within our historic working capital limitations.